ClickHouse/ClickHouse/docs/en/sql-reference/functions/string-functions.md

 1. Comments starting with `<!--` and ending with `-->` are removed.
 1. The content of a `CDATA` section is left as is, without furthure processing.
-1. `<script>` and `<style>` tags are removed with their content.
+1. Text wrapped with `<script>` or `<style>` tags is removed entirely.
-1. Other tags are removed from a text.
-1. Whitespaces are removed or inserted in the extracted text.
-The following rules are applied to continuous text blocks.

-    - Leading and trailing whitespaces are removed from a text block.
+1. Any tag is replaced with a space.
-    - Consecutive whitespaces are collapsed to a single whitespace.
+1. Consecutive whitespaces (space, new line, line feed, tab characters) are converted to a single space.
-    - Single whitespace is inserted between text blocks.
+1. Leading and trailing spaces are removed.

 !!! info "Note"
+    HTML and XML entities are not decoded.
-    It is not guaranteed that function entirely conforms to all HTML, XML or XHTML standards.
+    It is not guaranteed that the function fully supports all HTML, XML or XHTML standards.
 But it tries to do the best.

 **Syntax**